nismafathima/salaes-analysis-power-bi/README.md

 - Add **forecasting visuals** using Power BI AI features.
 - Integrate with **live SQL databases** for real-time updates.
 - Build **mobile-friendly dashboards** for executives.

----

-Would you like me to also draft a **sample screenshot section with captions** (e.g., “Overview Page”, “Variance Analysis Page”) so you can copy-paste it into your README?